Testing your app

 as the state_id_number

-for any jurisdiction where issuing source verification is enabled.
+and any jurisdiction where issuing source verification is enabled for state_id_jurisdiction

 Phone number verification